Government has spent more than £100m so far responding to Covid inquiry

 The public inquiry into the Covid pandemic has cost the Government more than £100 million to respond to so far, according to official figures.

-Transparency data from the Cabinet Office shows the overall cost for responding to the UK Covid-19 Inquiry, including for legal advice and dedicated staff working on preparing evidence.
+Transparency data from the Cabinet Office shows the overall cost of responding to the UK Covid-19 Inquiry, including for legal advice and dedicated staff working on preparing evidence.

 The cost is on top of the £192 million cost of the inquiry itself so far.
 The inquiry is expected to become the most expensive in British history.